Ulnar collateral ligament reconstruction: Recovery

 Full competition throwing is usually permitted at seven to nine months, and pitchers are ready to return to the game at approximately 10 to 18 months.

 Incidence

-Over the past two decades, the number of UCLR surgeries has increased threefold, a rate that is expected to rise in upcoming years.
-A study has shown that the rate of UCLR surgery for those aged 15 to 19 is the highest among all age ranges and is increasing by 9% each year.
+Over two decades preceding 2016, the number of UCLR surgeries increased threefold, a rate that was expected to continue to rise.
+A 2015 study showed that the rate of UCLR surgery for those aged 15 to 19 was the highest among all age ranges and was increasing by 9% each year.

-USA Baseball, Major League Baseball, and Little League Baseball have initiated the Pitch Smart program designed to lower the risk of elbow injuries in adolescent pitchers.
-The main risk factors for elbow injury from overhand throwing include the number of pitches per game, innings pitched per season, months pitched per year and poor pitching biomechanics that may increase torque and force on the elbow.
+USA Baseball, Major League Baseball, and Little League Baseball initiated the Pitch Smart program designed to lower the risk of elbow injuries in adolescent pitchers.
+The main risk factors for elbow injury from overhand throwing are the number of pitches per game, innings pitched per season, months pitched per year and poor pitching biomechanics that may increase torque and force on the elbow.

 History

 At the time of John's operation, Jobe estimated the chance for success of the operation at one in 100.
 By 2009, the odds of complete recovery had risen to 85–92%.

 Following his 1974 surgery, John missed the entire 1975 season rehabilitating his arm before returning for the 1976 season.
 Before his surgery, John had won 124 games.
 He won 164 games after surgery, retiring in 1989 at age 46.

 For baseball players, full rehabilitation takes about 12–15 months for pitchers and about six months for position players.
 Players typically begin throwing about 16 weeks after surgery.
 While 80% of players return to pitching at the same level as before the surgery, for those Major League Baseball pitchers who receive the surgery twice, 35% never pitch again in the major leagues.

 Jobe has stated that if he had invented the technique ten years earlier, it might have been nicknamed Sandy Koufax surgery, after Dodgers hall of famer Sandy Koufax, who retired with "essentially the same thing as Tommy John."